statsig-io/docs/docs/pulse/read-pulse.md

 All of these are available in daily Pulse results, which will start showing in the next daily Pulse run.

-#### Post-First Day Metric Lifts
+#### Post-first Day Metric Lifts

 ![Screen Shot 2022-12-29 at 1 47 32 PM](https://user-images.githubusercontent.com/101903926/210014132-cfe6d82c-d451-4deb-8834-971412d482d4.png)

-After the first 24 hours of an experiment, Pulse calculates the difference between the comparable randomization groups (eg. test and control) across your company's suite of metrics, and applies a statistical test to the results.
+The Pulse daily run calculates the difference between the comparable randomization groups (eg. test and control) across your company's suite of metrics, and applies a statistical test to the results.
 You can read more about Statsig's stats engine [here](https://docs.statsig.com/stats-engine).

 For every metric, we will show you: